slrbl/Webhawk-app/README.md

 # Webhawk Web Application

 ## About
-The Webhawk web application is a cyber incident management system that was initially developed to handle the incidents detected by Webhawk.
+The Webhawk web application is a cyber incident management system that was initially developed to handle the incidents detected by Webhawk (https://github.com/slrbl/Intrusion-and-anomaly-detection-with-machine-learning).

 ## Using the API
 How to add a new incident using the API